RJV-TECHNOLOGIES-LTD/Model/docs/SECURITY.md

 ---

-# **XIII.
+# **XII.
 Multi-Layered AI Enforcer Mechanisms for Preemptive Threat Identification**

 While **previous AI-driven security enforcement systems rely on self-adaptive intelligence**, they still operate within a **single-system framework**, meaning that the **execution security system is self-contained within the AI execution engine itself**.
 This final enhancement introduces **multi-layered AI enforcer models**, ensuring that **security enforcement operates at multiple independent levels, each of which can validate and reinforce execution security independently**.